solidify/azure-devops-backup-tool-docs/readme.md

 1. For backing up and restoring individual components or understanding CLI commands, see the **adapter-docs** folder.
 2. To view or use sample custom configuration files, check the **config-samples** folder.
 3. For a comprehensive guide on restoring your Azure DevOps organization or project, read the **restore.md** document.

-We hope this documentation provides all the information you need to efficiently use the Azure DevOps Backup Tool.
-For any further assistance, please refer to the detailed documents within this repository.

----

-*Happy backing up and restoring!*